guptaachin/Titanic-data-analysis/README.md

 # Titanic-data-analysis
 This is analysis and modelling of the famous Titanic Data Set from Kaggle.
-<br> In this repository I used best practices to analyze and model the classic Titanic data set analysis.
+<br> In this repository I used best practices to analyze and model the classic Titanic data set.
 <br> Quick Links :
 1. [tableau story board](https://public.tableau.com/profile/gauscian#!/vizhome/tab-wkb/TitanicDataSetAnalysis?publish=yes)
 2. [jupyter notebook](https://github.com/gauscian/Titanic-data-analysis/blob/master/jupyter-nb.ipynb)